yadavanuj1996/freecodecamp-solutions/Javascript Algorithms And Data Structures Certification/README.md

 	positive lookahead
 	```
 	let pwRegex = /(?=\w{6,})(?=\D*\d\d\D*)/i;

-	this will match that a password or string should have 6 or more alphanumeric characters and out
+	This will match that tht password string should have minimum of 6 alphanumeric
-	of all	there should be 2 consecutive digits
+	characters([A-Za-z0-9_]) and the password string should contain atleast 2 consecutive digits.
 	```

 	negative lookahead